 · End-of-Life Issues

 · Labor relations

 · Employee Rights and Responsibilities

 Participants should be reasonably proficient in English.

-The instructor led trainings are delivered using a blended learning approach and comprise of presentations, guided sessions of practical exercise, web-based tutorials, and group work.
+The instructor led trainings are delivered using a blended learning approach and comprises of presentations, guided sessions of practical exercise, web-based tutorials and group work.
 Our facilitators are seasoned industry experts with years of experience, working as professional and trainers in these fields.